Mingyang-Sun/cse15l-lab-reports/lab-report-3-week-5.md

 technical/911report/chapter-8.txt
 technical/911report/chapter-9.txt
 ```
-This "grep -l "Report" technical/911report/*" command displays the name of the files in technical/911report that contain the string "Report".
+This ```grep -l "Report" technical/911report/*``` command displays the name of the files in technical/911report that contain the string "Report".
+Without the use of the -l option, the output of this grep command will be all the lines in those files that contain the string report.

 ### Example 3.
 ```